Health Links [HL]: What does being a healthy workplace mean to your organization?

 HL: What changes have you seen among your employees, their families, or the surrounding community as a result of your program(s)?

-MWRD: Employees are beginning to understand that implementing small changes can make a big difference in how they feel both physically and emotionally.
-Our volunteer health and fitness committee has doubled in size since inception over 20 years ago.
+MWR: Employees are beginning to understand that implementing small changes can make a big difference in how they feel both physically and emotionally.
+Our volunteer health and fitness committee has doubled in size since its inception over 20 years ago.
 We are also seeing increased participation in our activities.
 Employees submit new ideas and are becoming more engaged.
 Spouse participation in our annual health fair has risen.
 We encourage employees to bring friends and family to off-site health and fitness activities like skiing or marathons.
 We sponsor a booth at Bike-to-Work Day and volunteer at Denver Rescue Mission.
 The community is more aware of our organization and our environmental efforts because of these activities.

 HL: How has Health Links helped your organization?